-Data Integration, Feasibility Studies, Geospatial Data, Pervasive Location™, Prototyping, Requirements Definition, Solution Design
+Data Integration, Feasibility Studies, Geospatial Data, IoT Development, Pervasive Location™, Prototyping, Requirements Definition, Solution Design

 Offering services linked to a very specific location is meant to be one of the next big things.
 But what if the location moves?
 Sounds odd, but services based on a moving location are just as relevant as those for fixed services.
 For example, when you’re on a train, you might want to know which way to head for the nearest toilet, or to find a free seat.
 This is true also when you are waiting for the train to arrive at a platform — which carriage do you get on to get a seat?

 The obvious problem with services based on a moving location is that you cannot use GPS.
 You therefore have to rely on other technologies, such as beacons (iBeacon, Eddystone, etc.) or Wi-Fi.
 If you have appropriate beacons installed in each carriage, then your smartphone can be used to detect which carriage you are in and then you can link that to data telling you what facilities there are on the train.
 But what about before the train turns up — you cannot scan the train before it arrives.
 Can you?

 It turns out in the UK that there is no simple way of finding out what carriages go to make up a train service.
 Although train operators plan this on a daily basis, it is not unheard of for a driver to take the wrong train out of a depot, or, dare we say it, for train services to be disrupted in any way.
 And then there's the thorny issue of which way round the train is running.
 If you've got a seat reserved in carriage 'A' you could stand at one end of the platform only to find that carriage 'A' is at the back of the train, not the front.